Olga the Osprey

 With respect for Olga and Ollie and the nest they call home, plans for the hotel were built around protecting their nest.
 We worked with the City of Independence and Pacific Power to place a new pole and camera for a “bird’s eye” view of this majestic duo.
-While the camera provides compelling viewing and has made reality stars out of Ollie and Olga, there is nothing like watching them in person.
+While the camera provides compelling viewing and made reality stars out of Ollie and Olga, there is nothing like watching the local Osprey in person.
 With visibility from our rooftop deck, several balcony rooms and the Riverview Park trail system, all of our guests are honorary and enthusiastic birders during their stay.

 Wildlife Viewing and Refuges